engin100/980/labs/lab-1.md

 Before actually launching into the building of circuits, it's important to understand the tools that you are working with.
 Your breadboard will act as the "circuit board" on which you build your systems.
 Notice that it is organized by enumerated rows and columns.

 The pins of the electronic devices go into the holes in the breadboard.
 These holes are related to each other in that every row of 5, as defined on the board, are electrically connected.
 This means that if, for instance, you connect a 5V battery to a given hole, all of the holes in that row are raised to 5V.
-The Arduino Nano will supply 5V, so if you supply a given hole with 5V, all of the holes in that row will have 5V.
+The Arduino Nano Every will supply 5V, so if you supply a given hole with 5V, all of the holes in that row will have 5V.

 [Here is a helpful video on breadboards](https://www.youtube.com/watch?v=fq6U5Y14oM4)